Computerchemist: 2010s

+2020s

 In January 2020, That Which Prevails was released, followed shortly afterwards by three retrospective album compilations Origins I-III which were compiled from surviving tapes from Pearson's output between 1980 and 2003.

+Motion picture soundtrack and awards

 Pearson's first motion picture soundtrack for the feature film The Fort was released as an album in January 2021.
 It won an award at the Berlin Indie Film Festival in March 2022 for 'Best Original Score'.
 A further award followed for 'Best Music Score Feature Film' at the Kiez Berlin Film Festival 2022 has also been shown on the artwork.

+RadioRay collaborations

 2021 also introduced a new collaboration partnership with RadioRay, a singer/songwriter who has notably played in Alan Davey's post-Hawkwind band The Psychedelic Warlords.
 This has led to two albums being released in 2021 and 2022 under the titles Masks and Underneath the Soul.

 Alongside the collaborations, a further two solo albums Parallel Thought Experiment and Where the Clouds Touch the Sky were also released in 2021-2022.